edinburghhacklab/hacklab-training/syllabuses/Workshop/Bantam Lathe/syllabus.md

 - Load new chuck and tighten each socket in turn.
 - Perform second tighten on each socket.
 - Remove wood.

-### Stopping the machine
-- Press the red stop button on the lathe.
-- Press the e-stop.
-- Press the red button next to the VFD or log out.

-### Materials
-- Plastics can generally be turned safely.
-- Aluminium, brass, copper, and soft steels are fine.
-- Wood should not be turned.
-- Carbon fibre must not be turned.
-Fibreglass should not be turned without a dust-and-vapour respirator, ventilation, and ensuring the sole use of the workshop.
-- Flammable metals (titanium, magnesium, et al) must be turned at the lowest appropriate speed with coolant, and all dust and swarf should be removed immediately.

-### Cleaning up
-- Swarf must be cleared using the shop vac or a dustpan and brush.
-- If coolant was used, any collected in the tray should be wiped up.
-- The carriage, tray, and motor enclosure should be cleared of debris and other items.

 ## Maintenance
 - If there are any issues, contact tools@edinburghhacklab.com or one of the admins of the Lathe access group to report them.
 These may include clicking or grinding noises.